 Option 2 – Go it Alone

 Trim each book/background piece to a unit between 1.25” and 3.5” wide.
+Use the edges of the scrap "books" to cut apart the background fabric.
 Aim for the majority of books being cut at 2”.

 You will now have ~60 - 70 book/background units each between ~1.5” - 3.5” wide and ~11” - 14” long – these will form your quilt.

 For all book groupings – although you want variety – when you place books next to each other keep the colors balanced and somewhat complementary.

 Books on Their Sides

 Cut the 6” background strip into three ~13” long strips (set aside one strip for the Picture Frame block below).
 Choose 3 - 5 book/background units and arrange them with the “tallest” book on the bottom – you can have them stack to the left or right.
 Your stack should measure at least 5” high – if shorter add another book.
 Sew the book stack and a background strip together.
 Trim off the ends of the group to even up the edges.
 Repeat, stacking the books in the opposite direction.
 You now have your first two grouped book blocks.